kiboschool/course-programming-2/src/lessons/inheritance-and-error-handling/inheritance.md

 ```

-Now we no longer have the repeated code!
+Now, we no longer have the repeated code.

 An instance of `PersistedListIntoLines` will still have the `append` and `insert` methods, because it has **inherited** those methods from the GenericPersistedList class.

 An instance of `PersistedListIntoJson` will still have the `append` and `insert` methods, because it has **inherited** those methods from the GenericPersistedList class.

 ## Terminology